mondrag3/hello-api/README.md

-# hello-api
+# Hello-API
-basic fastapi with ping endpoint used as POC for git codespaces
+Basic fastapi with ping endpoint used as POC for git codespaces

 ## Run instructions
 `python app.py`